I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather. However, it also tends to rain unexpectedly.

 I absolutely love this place!
 Located in downtown San Diego at East Village, K1 Speed is the place to go for indoor go-kart racing.
 It’s open late too, especially on Saturdays – perfect for a date night or fun with the family.

 Let me know below if you did any of the activities I’ve mentioned!!
-I’ve also got you covered on what to wear for days this.
+I’ve also got you covered on what to wear for these days.

 You might also like Cozy Winter Outfit Trends and Best Walking Shoes for Traveling.